Cakeyan/SoPhy_Evaluation/rope.md

 **01616**

-Is the tension of the blue rope equal to that of the blue rope?
+Is there any white sphere in the video?

 **01617**

-How many pulleys are there in the video?
+How many hollow pulleys are there in the video?

 **01618**

-If the white cube were much lighter, which direction would the yellow solid pulley move?

-A. Up

-B. Down

-C. Stationary
+If we want the white cube to move down, what can we do?

+A. Increase the mass of the white cube

+B. Decrease the mass of the cyan cube

+C. Decrease the mass of the white cube

 **01619**

-If we want the pink pulley to rotate anti-clockwise, what can we do?
+If the white cube were much lighter, what would happen?

-A. Decrease the mass of the white cube
+A. The white cube would move up

-B. Increase the mass of the cyan cube
+B. The cyan cube would move down

-C. Increase the mass of the white cube

-D. Decrease the mass of the cyan cube
+C. The yellow solid pulley would not rotate

 ----